What is membership?

 - We review your application to determine if your project meets our criteria

-- We set up an in-person interview to learn more about your project
+- We set up an interview to learn more about your project

 - We determine whether to approve the project